-We’ve now chalked up a year of our walking project.
-We haven’t quite maintained the ‘weekly’ pace the whole way through, as we’re now onto our 34th local walk.
+We’ve now chalked up a year of our weekly walking project.
+We haven’t quite maintained the weekly pace the whole way through, as this month saw our 35th local walk (we’ve also recorded a handful of non-local ones).
 As life becomes more normal in this phase of the pandemic, there’s more to interrupt our regular walk slot.
-Thankfully, that’s included being able to travel, particularly to see family – although we did record a few extra non-local walks in the process!
-Still, we’re building up a nice list (which can be seen here) and got back to it this month.
+Thankfully, that’s included being able to travel, particularly to see family – we missed walking earlier this month partly because Joy was doing just that.
+Still, we’re building up a nice list (which can be seen here) and got back to it later in the month.

 19 Nov – Horseheath to West Wickam